jevgenik/manuals/source/files/software/ros2/navigation/path_planning.rst

   BehaviorTreeEngine class which uses the Behavior-Tree.CPP library to dynamically create and execute the BT.
 The BT XML can also be
   specified on a per-task basis so that your robot may have many different types of navigation or autonomy behaviors on a per-task basis

-* `nav_msgs/OccupancyGrid <https://docs.ros.org/en/melodic/api/nav_msgs/html/msg/OccupancyGrid.html>`_ - represents a 2-D grid map, in which each cell represents
-  the probability of occupancy

 ROS 1
 -----